-There are many risk assessment matrix templates available online.
-The example below strikes a balance between having enough information for sufficient analysis without requiring an onerous level of detail.
+Check out the example of a risk assessment matrix below.
+This example shows the balance between having enough information for a good analysis without requiring an excessive level of detail.

 - Identify the risk universe